 If you’re new to blogging, consider writing on Medium first.
-However, if you’ve written blog articles before, build a WordPress blog with Bluehost.
+However, if you’ve written blog articles before, build a WordPress blog with Siteground.

-If blogging has been on your mind for some time now, don’t overthink this and take action today!
+If blogging has been on your mind for some time now, take your time with this and take action today!

 Do Bloggers Make Money?

-The success of a blogger depends on the effort you put into your blog.
+Your success as a blogger depends on the effort you put into your blog.

-Read the story of John Lee Dumas of EOFire, who even shares his website’s success.
+Read the story of John Lee Dumas of EOFire, who shares his website’s success.

 During the first few months as a blogger, expect little traffic and no revenue.